Apply Now

 • As hail is usually paired with severe thunderstorms and/or tornadoes, follow the safety procedures specified for the most severe threat.

-If a severe thunderstorm has been predicted to produce hail, you should
+Severe thunderstorm has been predicted to produce hail

 • Seek shelter immediately.
 Any size hail can be dangerous in high winds.